calebccff/pmos-oneplus6/README.md

 # Important Info

-BEFORE downloading and flashing please get acquainted with [the wiki page](https://wiki.postmarketos.org/wiki/OnePlus_6_(oneplus-enchilada)), specifically note the available features table and the issues section.
+BEFORE downloading and flashing please READ THE REST OF THIS README, also acquainted with [the wiki page](https://wiki.postmarketos.org/wiki/OnePlus_6_(oneplus-enchilada)), specifically note the available features table and the issues section.

-**PostmarketOS for this device is missing a lot of important features, this build it meant for testing and development only**
+**These builds are for testing and development and are not expected to be stable**
 # Instructions

 ## Download